Togarmah & the Koreas

 ‘Encyclopaedia Britannica says that the Armenians traditionally claim to be descended from Togarmah… Ancient Armenia reached into Turkey.
 The name Turkey probably comes from Togarmah.’

-We will see repeatedly on our journey, nations claiming to be a Bible identity though this does not make it so.
+On our journey we will experience more than once nations claiming a specific biblical identity, though this does not make it so.

 Israel a History of: